joshuaxiao13/CP-Stash/AtCoder Educational DP/L/README.md

 # L - Deque

-In this problem, Taro and Jiro remove elements from the beginning or end of the a sequence `a` until the sequence is empty.
+In this problem, Taro and Jiro take turns removing elements from the beginning or end of the a sequence `a` until the sequence is empty.
 They add the value of the element they take to their score.

 > Let `X` and `Y` be Taro's and Jiro's total score at the end of the game, respectively.
 Taro tries to maximize `X − Y`, while Jiro tries to minimize `X − Y`.